 It takes months to really pinpoint the best beaches in any given spot and in Hawaii the same is true.
 But in Hawaii there are about a thousand beaches to search through.
-I've already covered our favorite beaches on Oahu and now after spending over a year here, Expedia asked me to come up with what we believe to be the 5 best beaches on the Big Island of Hawaii.
+I've already covered our favorite beaches on Oahu and now after spending over a year here (as it turns out, there are many timeshare opportunities), Expedia asked me to come up with what we believe to be the 5 best beaches on the Big Island of Hawaii.

 Makalewena is by far the very best beach on this island and really it rivals any beach on any of the islands of Hawaii.
 The thing that makes it so special is also the thing that makes it a bit difficult...seclusion.
 You will oftentimes be the only one on this beach but even on a busy day it still feels rather secluded and offers plenty of private space.

 To reach this Kona side beach you will either need to do a moderate hike in or drive on a truly horrible 4x4 road.
 We have done both and neither will be quick so it really just depends on where your comfort lies.
 The hike is about 40 minutes in direct sunlight.
 It is flat but is on a very rough lava rock path.
 Think sprained ankle central.
 Not so bad hiking in but after a long day in the sun I can think of better ways to spend 45 minutes.
 The drive took about 30 minutes and is a tough one on any car.
 Be sure you have good clearance and drive slowly!
 4x4 was definitely necessary especially on the way out.